 - 8-10 fresh basil leaves torn by hand into tiny pieces

 - 2 large eggs

-- 1 stick unsalted butter (4 oz) cut into small pieces
+- 1 stick cold unsalted butter (4 oz) cut into small pieces

 - Over a small bowl, press strawberry pieces through a fine sieve, pressing with the back of a spoon to yield about 1/4 cup or more of juice; use remainder of berries in sieve in a smoothie!